-I am currently a researcher at the Center for Functional Ecology, University of Coimbra, Portugal.
+I am currently a researcher at the Department of Biodiversity, Ecology and Evolution of the Complutense University of Madrid (UCM).
 I also collaborate in several projects at the Instituto Oswaldo Cruz (IOC/FIOCRUZ), in Rio de Janeiro, Brazil.
 My interests and experience are focused on the ecological and evolutionary dynamics of species interaction networks and infectious disease dynamics.
 For that, I combine empirical data, mathematical modeling and tools derived from network science.
 My research lies at the intersection of community and ecosystem ecology, evolutionary biology, epidemiology and conservation biology.
 I am particularly interested in understanding the effects of biodiversity loss and environmental disturbance on community structure, ecosystem function and human health across spatial and temporal scales.

 I join the multi-institutional research group IRIS (Innovation for Resilience, Inclusion and Sustainability) and I am a member of the Science Panel for the Amazon.